deckhouse/virtualization/docs/USER_GUIDE.md

 - there is a disk in the process of resizing among the dependent devices.

 {{< alert level="warning" >}}
-If, at the time a snapshot is created, there are pending changes on the virtual machine that require a restart, the snapshot will include the updated virtual machine configuration.
+If there are pending VM changes awaiting a restart when the snapshot is created, the snapshot will include the updated VM configuration.
 {{< /alert >}}

 When a snapshot is created, the dynamic IP address of the VM is automatically converted to a static IP address and saved for recovery.